greglook/merkledag-server/README.md

 GET    /data/:id-or-ref[/:path*]  Traverse link paths to get the final node.
 PUT    /data/:ref[/:path*]        Update the node at the given path, writing new
                                   blocks up to the root.
 Updates the named ref.
+PATCH  /data/:ref[/:path*]        Applies some modifications to the node at the
+                                  given path.
 ```

+Note that there is no `DELETE` method here - in order to remove data from the
+tree, the parent node must be updated to remove the link to it.
+Afterwards, the
+node block can be removed directly, or may eventually be garbage-collected.

 ### System